Is this “unschooling”?

 Self-directed learning –

-Just like “unschooling”, people will define and apply self-directed learning in so many ways.
+Just like “unschooling”, people will and can define and apply self-directed learning in so many ways.
 For me, it is ultimately about engagement and investment.
 Similar to the idea of “child lead” learning in early childhood development, it allows the child to bring forth their own interests and then either through their own direction and intrinsic motivation or with adult support and facilitation they take that interest as far as they can and across as many learning domains or subjects as possible.

 For me, it is not a hands off approach!
 It is a curious, observational and supportive one.